Girl Stories & Game Plays

 • Lisa Simpson (of The Simpsons)

 • Georgia O'Keeffe

 What kind of stories are girl-women stories?

 Silly, serious, strange, slightly subversive, transcendent, sexy, and laugh-out-loud funny.
-The collection includes an updated version of Darleen Dances and the short stories listed at right (read by clicking on them).
+(Read "Jakey, Get Out of the Buggy" by clicking on title in righthand column).

 from Darleen Dances:

 "I read this book by a movie star which said that the key to peace of mind is standing on your head.
 The theory is when you get all the blood in your head, it gives you this whoosh, and then all the bad thoughts and stuff fall outa your head and down on down to hell where they belong.
 Personally I'da preferred floating, but at least with this method gravity's on your side..."

 from Watching the Human Race:

 "The crowd freezes, and for one heavenly long moment, everything seems to go into slow motion.
 Marla looks at the hundreds of men, women, children, and wheelchair racers and sees a procession of bodies in meditation.
 Thousands of people in motion, yet nobody stepping on anyone else.
 Yes, there are a few who are sizing up the competition, but mostly they are deep within themselves, running the best they can.
 They run like a heartbeat.
 Hearts with legs."

 (Copyright © 2020 Betsy Robinson.
 All rights reserved)